The staff of a N.J. bar was covid quarantined. So a barber came to sling beers and keep the bar open.

 And that is how Fersa, who usually spends his days with a pair of clippers in hand, ended up hustling from the bar to the patio with trays full of beer and cider for Kahn’s customers on Saturday.

-Fersa also brought along a friend, Joe Mercurio, to help with the bartending duties and to heat up several batches of giant Bavarian pretzels since Wurstbar’s usual menu of sausages and sandwiches was on hold.
+Fersa also brought along a friend, Joe Mercurio, to help with the bartending duties and to heat up several batches of giant Bavarian pretzels, since Würstbar’s usual menu of sausages and sandwiches was on hold.

 “It was one of the most fun weekends I’ve had in a long time,” said Fersa, 29, who owns four Virile Barber & Shop locations in the Jersey City area.

-Kahn and Fersa have known each other for about 4½ years, since Kahn fulfilled his dream of opening Wurstbar on Jersey Avenue.
+Kahn and Fersa have known each other for about 4½ years, since Kahn fulfilled his dream of opening Würstbar on Jersey Avenue.

-“I live next door to the bar and Andre lives around the corner from the barbershop,” said Kahn, who described Jersey City as a midsize city with a small-town vibe.
+“I live next door to the bar, and Andre lives around the corner from the barbershop,” said Kahn, who described Jersey City as a midsize city with a small-town vibe.
 “Everybody knows each other in Jersey City.”

-Wurstbar had managed to get through the worst of the pandemic, thanks to patio dining and takeout, he said.
+Würstbar had managed to get through the worst of the pandemic, thanks to patio dining and takeout, he said.

-“I have a small staff and we’re all like family,” said Kahn.
+“I have a small staff, and we’re all like family,” Kahn said.
 “So when one person tested positive, it just seemed the safest thing to do was to get the proper people quarantined and everybody tested.
 Running the restaurant with non-exposed employees didn’t seem like an option.”

 Then Fersa showed up with Mercurio.